 For more information, visit earthtrust.org.uk or call Jo Clark on 01865 409411

 Sylva Foundation is a forestry charity working to revive Britain's wood culture.
-Registered in both England & Wales, and in Scotland, it supports about one thousand woodland owners across Britain in managing their woodlands sustainably through the myForest service.
+Registered in both England & Wales, and in Scotland, it supports over four thousand woodland owners across Britain in managing their woodlands sustainably through the myForest service.
 It also runs a range of science and education initiatives including a research scholarship with the University of Oxford, the British Woodlands Survey, the OneOak project, SilviFuture, and sponsored The New Sylva book.

 For more information, visit sylva.org.uk or call Gabriel Hemery on 01865 408018

 Future Trees Trust is a registered charity dedicated to encouraging the breeding of broadleaved trees to improve their growth rate, form and resilience to disease and a warming climate.
 Their vision is to realise economic, social and environmental benefits so that by 2050, anyone planting broadleaved woodland can do so using trees that will produce the maximum volume of recoverable timber.
 Their membership comprises tree breeders, silviculturalists, foresters and practitioners from across the forestry sector.

 For more information, visit futuretrees.org or call Tim Rowland on 01453 884264

 Forest Research is an agency of the Forestry Commission and is one of the world's leading centres of research into woodlands and forestry.
 It aims to provide robust quality science to inform the development and delivery of UK Government and devolved administration forest policies and to provide the evidence base for sustainable forest management.

 The Department for the Environment Food and Rural Affairs (Defra) is the lead government department responsible for tree and plant health issues.
 Plant Health is one of Defra’s top 4 priorities.